 Learn how to start a project or bring a project you’ve already started.
 All ages and skill levels are welcome.
 Drop in only, no fee or registration required.
-Participants must provide their own supplies.
+Participants must provide their own supplies or experiment with limited materials.

 Each series or workshop will focus on a particular medium or skill, such as birch bark, basketry, loom-weaving, quilting, embroidery or other embellishment techniques.
 Participants will learn about the craft and its importance or use in this region.
 In this way, the programming will highlight and invigorate community connections through experimental opportunities.